 EHT OM Control

-The Control Information subfield in an EHT OM Control subfield contains information related to the OM changes for bandwidth of 320 MHz, Tx NSTS larger than 8, and Rx NSS larger than 8 for the STA transmit ting the frame containing this information (see 35.9 (Operating mode indication)).
+(5672)The Control Information subfield in an EHT OM Control subfield contains information related to the OM changes for bandwidth of 320 MHz, Tx NSTS larger than 8, Rx NSS larger than 8, and NSTR Indication Bitmap for the STA transmit ting the frame containing this information (see 35.9 (Operating mode indication)).
 The format of the subfield is shown in Figure 9-33a (Control Information subfield format in an EHT OM Control subfield).

 B0 B1 B2 B3 B5